"So much for the 'legendary courtesy' of the elves. Speak words we can all understand!"

 (and, to a lesser extent, Farsi) in the Middle East; Mandarin Chinese

-, and Hindi in East Asia, and English everywhere else.
+, and Hindi in East Asia, and English in North America, South/Southeast Asia, and Oceania.
 Oh yeah,

 used to be one.

 open/close all folders

 - This is typically justified in Pokémon in that they're in Japanese-like regions so everyone speaks Japanese..
 Except recently the regions have expanded to be based off other countries, currently America and France.
 In Pokémon X and Y they explicitly speak French and Looker even has communication problems with a Kantonese women who speaks Japanese.
 In the anime no such language barriers exist.
 Ash can go from Sinnoh to Unova then to Kalos and speak perfectly with others.

 - Berserk averts this; though most of the cast speak Midland's language, some characters speak Kushan, which none of the Midland cast understand.

 - Rave Master has a universal language to avoid any unnecessary language learning each time the hero travels to some new location somewhere in the world.
 Although there are several recently dead languages, or languages that people still use despite also knowing the universal language.

 - The Basalt City Chronicles averts this; in the Empire of Smilodons, it's said that there's a language for every island and a dialect for every village.
 Some cultures even have more than one language, for example the Deltharians (most of whom are deaf) have a spoken language used by the few who can hear.